Everything you need to know about train travel in India … and planes, cars, autorickshaws, buses, and more

 - WL means you are on a waitlist.
 You can’t board the train unless and until the chart is prepared and you are allotted a seat or berth.
 There are several classes of WL tickets that you can read about here.

 - Tatkal.
 There are seats reserved in every train for Tatkal bookings, or last-minute bookings made the day before.

 Best apps: IRCTC Train Connect, Trainman PNR Status Prediction, RailYatri, WhereisMyTrain, Ixigo, Confirmtkt

 If you are planning to travel in India, let us help you!
 We offer itinerary planning, India for Beginners custom tours, and much more to make sure your trip to India is filled with more magic … and less madness.
 I offer several India for Beginners itineraries that can be fully customized to your dates and budget.

 If you really want to splash out, India is home to some of the world’s most luxurious trains.
 There are several, including the Palace on Wheels, the Deccan Odyssey, the Golden Chariot, and the most luxurious train of all, the Maharajas’ Express.

 I road the Maharajas’ Express on a route in North India and it was an incredible experience.

 Packing and luggage

-Elsewhere on Breathedreamgo, I have blog posts about what to pack and top 10 essential items you should bring to India.
+Elsewhere on Breathedreamgo, I have blog posts about what to pack for India.
 But here I want to stress the importance of packing light.
 There are several good reasons: